subikshagit/subikshagit/README.md

 # 👋 Hi there, I'm Subiksha (@subikshagit)!

 Welcome to my GitHub profile!
-I'm a passionate and curious tech enthusiast exploring the intersections of **AI, mental health, and digital well-being**.
-I love turning innovative ideas into impactful projects.
+I'm a passionate and curious tech enthusiast exploring the intersections of **AI,I love turning innovative ideas into impactful projects.